Yahyakiani/Css_Notes/Psychology/Theories.md

-     - **retroactive interference** Interference in which there is difficulty in the recall of information learned earlier because of later exposure to different materia
+     - **retroactive interference** Interference in which there is difficulty in the recall of information learned earlier because of later exposure to different material
+     - According to different academic writing pieces, these types of interference are more likely to occur if both the information pieces are linked semantically.
   - **cue-dependent forgetting** Forgetting that occurs when there are insufficient retrieval cues to rekindle information